deepak-kosaraju/kubecon25-zero-downtime/EXPERIMENTS.md

 - `ready=false, serving=false, terminating=true` as the pod is being drained
 - The endpoint being removed from the EndpointSlice once draining completes

-**Note**: This experiment requires three terminal windows:

-1. One for watching the rollout status
-2. One for monitoring pod shutdown logs
-3. One for monitoring EndpointSlice state